-We contribute to the understanding of collective knowledge of firms by extracting the information footprint from how individual employees collect, process, and generate information.
-To do so, we analyze an extensive data set, or ``intent data'' \cite{kwanDoesInternet2019,kwanInstitutionalInvestor2022}, consisting of hundreds of millions of records of content accessed by firm employees within a large universe of publishers including The Wall Street Journal, Bloomberg, Forbes, Business Insider, and CBSi, along with more specialized groups of sites such as 1105Media, ITCentral Station, and Questex.
+We look into the prodigious information consumption of millions of organizations globally, the vast majority of which are business firms.
+To do so, we analyze an extensive data set of ``intent data'' aimed at gauging customer interest \cite{kwanDoesInternet2019,kwanInstitutionalInvestor2022}.
+The data consists of hundreds of millions of records of content accessed by firm employees within a large universe of publishers including The Wall Street Journal, Bloomberg, Forbes, Business Insider, and CBSi, along with more specialized groups of sites such as 1105Media, ITCentral Station, and Questex.
 Most are anonymous but span technology, marketing, legal, biotech, manufacturing, and a wide range of business services \cite{kwanDoesInternet2019}.
-We focus on a two-week period between the dates of June 10, 2018 and June 23, 2018, which we expect is generally representative of the data set as we detail further in Appendix~\ref{si sec:data} in the Supplementary Information.
+We focus on a two-week period between the dates of June 10 and June 23, 2018, which we expect is generally representative of the data set as we detail further in Appendix~\ref{si sec:data} in the Supplementary Information.
 The limited time window also ensures that proprietary preprocessing steps used to generate the data remain consistent.
-In principle, the data would allow us to determine which news article a particular employee at a firm accessed and when.
-For each article, we have up to ten associated topics that have been identified with a proprietary topic modeling algorithm (more details in reference \cite{kwanDoesInternet2019}).
-These different properties permit us to analyze employee reading at different scales of resolution from the individual article, which then belong to sets of content distributors or ``sources,'' and that may overlap in topic as diagrammed in Figure~\ref{gr:scales}.
+In principle, the data would allow us to determine which news article an anonymized employee at a firm accessed and when.
+For each article, we have up to ten associated topics that have been identified with a proprietary topic modeling algorithm (more details in reference \citenum{kwanDoesInternet2019}).
+These different properties permit us to analyze employee reading at different scales of resolution from the individual articles, which then belong to sets of content pages or ``sources,'' and that may overlap in broader ``topics'' as diagrammed in Figure~\ref{gr:scales} in the Supplementary Information \cite{hobergConglomerateIndustry2018, hobergTextBasedNetwork2016}.
 Importantly, the comprehensive nature of the data set allows us to obtain a multiscale portrait of how firms seek out information down to the individual acts of information acquisition.